Spencer-Weston/NBApredict/README.md

 In comparison, the moneyline states the likelihood of a team winning or losing in terms of a monetary return.
 A negative moneyline, such as the Buck's -350, means one must put up $350 in order to win $100.
 A positive moneyline, such as the Hawk's 270, means a bet of $100 will return $270 if it is correct.

 To compare the model's predictions to the betting lines, we look at the prediction's distance from the betting line.
 But before comparison, we must determine if the data and model match the assumptions of regression.
 This requires a separate discussion, but one may use the project's graphing functions to evaluate the model.
-Graphs indicate the residuals are normal and homoscedastic, there do not appear to be severe outliers, and the variance inflation factors, which test for multicollinearity, are acceptable.*

-Thus, there is decent reason to trust the model is well calibrated.
+Graphs indicate the residuals are normal and homoscedastic, there do not appear to be severe outliers, and the variance inflation factors, which test for multicollinearity, are acceptable.* Thus, there is decent reason to trust the model is well calibrated.
 Or in other words, an outcome the model predicts to happen 70% of the time will indeed happen 70% of the time.

+Here, we evaluate betting lines as possible outcomes.
+Let the model predict the Bucks to beat the Hawks by six points, and let the model have a standard deviation of 13 (it's ~12.7 as of 04/07/2019).
+Since the residuals are normally distributed and homoscedastic, we assume the outcome of the game will be the result of a random variable, P, with mean six and a standard deviation of thirteen.
+Since the predicted home MOV (the Buck's MOV) is less than the betting line, we want to determine the likelihood of an outcome equal to or greater than 8.
+Thus, we calculate the survival function** of 8 based on P. The result is ~ 0.44 which means we'd expect the home MOV to be greater than or equal to 8 44% of the time.
+Inversely, we expect the home MOV to be less than 8 56% of the time.

+This process is repeated for every game where odds are available, and the results are stored in the predictions table in the database.

-Note: The variance inflation factor of the intercept is very high.
+*The variance inflation factor of the intercept is very high.
 I have no clue if this is bad or unexpected.
 Any advice on the consequences of this are appreciated.
+** The model uses a cumulative density function when the predicted MOV is greater than the betting line

 ## Usage